 Essay #2: The Clouds

-May be handed in in class or submitted by email in a DOCX, DOC, PDF, or RTF format.
+May be handed in in class or submitted by email in a DOC or RTF format.
 Note: Your email submission only “counts” if you receive a reply back from me saying I got it.
 As stated in the syllabus, any late submissions are marked down 10 points per class meeting.

 Please format your essay as follows.
 Your essay should

-- Have a cover page with the title, your name, my name, and the date; and have page numbers on each page after the cover.
+u Have a cover page with the title, your name, my name, and the date, and have page numbers on each page after the cover page.

-- Optional draft due: Monday, Apr.
-23. I will not grade it, but I will provide feedback.
+u Optional draft due: Monday, Nov.
+7. I will not grade it, but I will provide feedback.

-Your conclusion should be the last one-third or so of your essay and relate to the following: How, specifically, does what’s depicted in the play reflect what the playwright is trying to say about his society?
+Your conclusion should be the last one-third or so of your essay and relate to the following: What, in the end, is Aristophanes trying to say, and how does he support his argument?